johnsonch/rails_0_to_deploy_in_60_minutes/README.md

 #README
 ##About
 This is a repository of materials for a presentation titled '0 to deployed in 60 minutes with Ruby on Rails'.
-This contains presentation notes and also a sample Ruby on Rails application.
+This contains presentation and notes.
+The sample application can be found at https://github.com/johnsonch/crux.

 ##License
 The MIT License (MIT)